Kronshtadt Grom

 Grom (Russian: Гром, lit.
-'Thunder') is a Russian unmanned combat aerial vehicle (UCAV) being developed by the Kronshtadt Group.
+'Thunder') is a Russian loyal wingman drone being developed by the Kronshtadt Group.
 It was first unveiled at ARMY-2020 forum.

 Development

 A full size mockup of the Grom UCAV was unveiled at Army-2020 by Kronshtadt.

 "Grom" is being designed to operate in conjunction with fighters such as Su-35 and Su-57; according to main designer of Kronstadt, the main task of this UCAV is to save the lives of pilots and piloted aircraft themselves.

 "Grom" will be able to carry Kh-38 air-to-surface guided missiles.
 The weapons will be placed on four hardpoints - two under the wings and two inside the fuselage.
 The Tactical Missiles Corporation has developed air-to-surface missiles for this drone, prepared the Izdeliye 85 guided missile, as well as KAB-250 and KAB-500 guided bombs.
 The Grom drone will be capable of not only operating with its own weapons, but also controlling a swarm of 10 units of Molniya strike drones launched from another carrier.

 During Army-2022 forum Kronshtadt representatives confirmed that government contracts for the development of the drone were signed, and it was at the stage of preliminary design.

 Durinhg the Army-2024 forum Kronshtadt presented an altered design of the Grom.